vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 #### Task 3: Change the device configuration through its twin

-With the simulated device running, the `telemetryDelay` configuration can be updated by editing the device twin Desired State within Azure IoT Hub.
-This can be done by configuring the Device in the Azure IoT Hub within the Azure portal.
+With the simulated device running, the **telemetryDelay** configuration can be updated by editing the device twin Desired State within your Azure IoT hub.
+This can be done by configuring the Device in the Azure portal.

-1. Open the Azure portal (if it is not already open), and then navigate to your **Azure IoT Hub** service.
+1. Open the Azure portal (if it is not already open), and then navigate to your Azure IoT hub resource.

-1. On the IoT Hub blade, on the left-side menu under **Device management**, click **Devices**.
+1. On the IoT hub blade, on the left-side menu under **Device management**, click **Devices**.

 1. Under **DEVICE ID**, click **sensor-thl-1000**.